Necktie: School ties

-School ties are most often found in Club pattern or Regimental patterns.
+School ties are most often found in Club patterns or Regimental patterns.
 The academic variant of a striped necktie is known as the Collegiate stripe.
-The use of coloured and patterned neckties indicating the wearer's membership in a club, military regiment, school, professional association (Royal Colleges, Inns of Courts) or other institution, dates only from late-19th century England.
-The immediate forerunners of today's college neckties were in 1880 the oarsmen of Exeter College, Oxford, who tied the bands of their straw hats around their necks.
+The use of colored and patterned neckties indicating the wearer's membership in a club, military regiment, school, professional association (Royal Colleges, Inns of Court), or other institution dates only from the late-19th century England.
+The immediate forerunners of today's college neckties were, in 1880, the rowers of Exeter College, Oxford, who tied the bands of their straw hats around their necks.

-In the United Kingdom and many Commonwealth countries, neckties are commonly an essential component of a school uniform and are either worn daily, seasonally or on special occasions with the school blazer.
-In Hong Kong, Australia and New Zealand, neckties are worn as the everyday uniform, usually as part of the winter uniform.
-In countries with no winter such as Sri Lanka, Singapore, Malaysia, and many African countries, the necktie is usually worn as part of the formal uniform on special occasions or functions.
-Neckties may also denote membership in a house or a leadership role (i.e. school prefect, house captain, etc.).
+In the United Kingdom and many Commonwealth countries, neckties are commonly an essential component of a school uniform and are either worn daily, seasonally, or on special occasions with the school blazer.
+In Hong Kong, Australia, and New Zealand, neckties are worn as the everyday uniform, usually as part of the winter uniform.
+In countries with no winter, such as Sri Lanka, Singapore, Malaysia, and many African countries, the necktie is usually worn as part of the formal uniform on special occasions or functions.
+Neckties may also denote membership in a house or a leadership role (i.e, school prefect, house captain, etc.).

 The most common pattern for such ties in the UK and most of Europe consists of diagonal stripes of alternating colors running down the tie from the wearer's left.
-Since neckties are cut on the bias (diagonally), the stripes on the cloth are parallel or perpendicular to the selvage, not diagonal.
+Since neckties are cut on the bias (diagonally), the stripes on the cloth are parallel or perpendicular to the selvage, not diagonal to it.
 The colors themselves may be particularly significant.
 The dark blue and red regimental tie of the Household Division is said to represent the blue blood (i.e. nobility) of the Royal Family, and the red blood of the Guards.

 An alternative membership tie pattern to diagonal stripes is either a single emblem or a crest centered and placed where a tie pin normally would be, or a repeated pattern of such motifs.
-Sometimes, both types are used by an organization, either simply to offer a choice or to indicate a distinction among levels of membership.
-Occasionally, a hybrid design is used, in which alternating stripes of color are overlaid with repeated motif patterns.
+Sometimes both types are used by an organization, either to offer a choice or to distinguish among membership levels.
+Occasionally, a hybrid design is used, in which alternating color stripes are overlaid with repeated motif patterns.